maura16/starburst-cs-training-testing/01-core/05-security-ssl-WIP/01-ssl-concepts/README.md

 Revisit the above concepts again after finishing this chapter.

 ## Quiz on concepts
-In your terminal, navigate to the `test` folder in this module.
-Run `node ssl-quiz.js` and complete the quiz with a passing score.
+- In your terminal, navigate to the `test` folder in this module
+- Run `node ssl-quiz.js` and complete the quiz with a passing score